digitalz4k/cmw/README.md

 You can also:
   - Login to your account
   - Manage your lists
-  - Make a lists private if you don't want to share it
+  - Make a list private if you don't want to share it

 ### Installation